bcgov/public-cloud-techdocs/docs/get-started/provision-a-project-set.md

 - A descriptive product name (no acronyms)
 - Contact details and IDIR accounts for the Product Owner and up to 2 Technical Leads
 - For B.C.
 Gov's Landing Zone in AWS an estimate for the product's projected monthly spend on cloud services [Refer to the AWS Cost Calculator](https://calculator.aws/#/) and an AWS Account Code (Refer to Memorandum of Understanding (MoU)).
+- For B.C.
+Gov's Landing Zone in Azure an estimate for the product's projected monthly spend on cloud services [Refer to the Azure Pricing Calculator](https://azure.microsoft.com/en-ca/pricing/calculator/) and an Azure Subscription ID (Refer to Memorandum of Understanding (MoU)).

-  For **new product teams** requesting space in the AWS Landing Zone complete the following 2 steps before submitting the provisioning request:
+  For **new product teams** requesting space in a public cloud landing zone complete the following 2 steps before submitting the provisioning request:

 - Sign a Memorandum of Understanding (MoU) with OCIO.
 Request an MoU template from <cloud.pathfinder@gov.bc.ca>
 - Book an onboarding session with the Cloud Pathfinder Team at <cloud.pathfinder@gov.bc.ca>